Skip to main content

 Tips for Manual Data Entry

-• You can always come back — Nothing is locked in.
+• You can always come back.
+Nothing is locked in.
 Every field can be edited after the fact by clicking into the item.
+If you need to remove something entirely, open the edit drawer and use the trash icon to delete it.

 Did this answer your question?